OliPelz/mongodb-docker-init-database/README.md

 ```
 ./mongo-seed-data
 ```
-2. change the target database (myawesomedb) you want to import to in
+2. change the target mongodb database name (myawesomedb) you want to import to in
 ```
 ./mongodb-scripts/seed.sh